hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Go wrong for right, dance out of time, then say
 >
-> "'Tis all the fiddler's fault that they don't play
+> "It is all the fiddler's fault that they don't play
 >
 > Right, or else the dancers no attention pay".
 >